 Select one of the links below for more information:

-With regard to the monitor, one must take in to consideration how the placement and maintenance of the monitor can effect both the eyes and the musculoskeletal system.
+You should consider how the placement and maintenance of the monitor can effect both the eyes and the musculoskeletal system.
 The following suggestions can help prevent the development of eye strain, neck pain and shoulder fatigue while using your computer workstation:

 Make sure the surface of the viewing screen is clean.